Small Business Automation DC: A Practical Guide for 2026

 Running a 5-to-50-person operation in DC means competing against companies that spend more on HR alone than your entire annual revenue.
 You cannot out-staff them.
 Small business automation DC businesses can afford is how you out-operate them.

 Small business automation DC owners can actually use does not mean replacing your team.
-It means stopping the invisible drain: the leads that fall through, the follow-ups that never happen, the hours burned on manual tasks that a $40/month tool would handle overnight.
+It means stopping the invisible drain: the leads that fall through, the follow-ups that never happen, the hours burned on manual tasks that a $40/month tool handles overnight.

 This guide breaks down which operations bleed the most money, what the DC market specifically demands right now, and how to build a real automation stack without a six-month IT project.